Table Of Contents

 - Increased vaginal discharge

-If these problems do occur within the first three months and cause you to feel sick and ill, talk to a health care professional to look at other birth control methods.
+If these problems continue after the first three months, talk to a health care professional and consider other birth control options.

 - Inherited blood-clotting disorders (certain)